genesem/elvis/README.md

 3. `make build` to build it, with result in `./dist/`

-this stack is used some sites:
+this stack is used as the base on some web sites:

 * https://www.vpsguy.com
 * https://www.vgtea.com